Tricks and Secrets

 You need to approach your discount flight as lean as possible.
 Almost all budget airlines nickel and dime you in cynical ways, such as using a credit card where you have no other choice, but also for checking in bags, seat selection, extra leg room, faster boarding, blankets, pillows, drinks, meals, and anything else they can think of.
 I always thought Ryanair was joking about charging to use the toilet, but they intend to go through with it while taking out some toilets in the aircraft and adding seats.
 AirAsia makes you opt out if you don’t want insurance, and it isn’t so straightforward to do.
 Check out Wizz Air’s list of fees as an example.

 At a minimum I bring food and water on the plane.
 I put an empty bottle through the x-ray machine and on the other side in the terminal I fill it up again.
-Usually I am on the border as to whether I need to check my bag in, but the problem is that they charge a lot more to check it in at the airport than online at the time you buy your ticket, so I have to know ahead of time.
+Usually I am on the fence as to whether I need to check my bag in, but the problem is that they charge a lot more to check it in at the airport than online at the time you buy your ticket, so I have to know ahead of time.

 Read the website closely so you aren’t surprised later by fees and pray you don’t have a customer service issue where you need to actually talk to someone or you might start a website like wizzairsucks.com–which does exist.
 In fact, so many people hate the endless fees and lack of any customer service on discount airlines that you can take just about any airline name and add “sucks.com” and you are bound to see an interesting site.
 Yes, for this reason I already bought TheDromomaniacSucks.com.